open-telemetry/oteps/text/0148-sampling-probability.md

-The statistical foundation of this technique is known as the Horvitz-Thompson estimator ("A Generalization of Sampling Without Replacement From a Finite Universe", JSTOR 1952).
+The statistical foundation of this technique is known as the Horvitz-Thompson estimator ("A Generalization of Sampling Without Replacement From a Finite Universe," JSTOR 1952).
 The Horvitz-Thompson technique works with _unequal probability sampling_ designs, enabling a variety of techniques for controlling properties of the sample.